syncfusion-content/maui-docs/MAUI/PDF-Viewer/Stamps.md

 ### Custom stamp modal view

+The (Sfpdfviewer)[(https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html)] allows receives notifications when creating custom stamps.
+Notifications are useful for displaying custom dialogs when the custom stamp modal view appears or disappears at the application level.

 The `Sfpdfviewer.CustomStampModalViewAppearing` event is triggered whenever the modal view opens for custom stamp.
 You can cancel the opening of the modal view for the current stamp annotation being edited by setting `e.Cancel = true`, allowing you to display your own custom dialog.

 {% tabs %}